JoinTheAlliance/start-here/README.md

 - Create videos and podcasts.
 - Produce inspiring art and stories that ignite a passion for working with a group like ours.

-##### Community Organizer

-Community Organizers are the glue that holds our community together.
-They help onboard new members, moderate the Discord channel, and assist in organizing events and meetups.

-Suggested Tasks:
-- Assist new members in getting started with the project.
-- Organize events and meetups to foster collaborative work on the project.
-- Keep the Discord environment friendly and welcoming for everyone.
-- Help organize the community and keep track of who is working on what.

-### Business Roles

 ##### Business Development

 The Business Development role is pivotal in identifying and creating opportunities to generate revenue.
 They work closely with the architects to understand the technical roadmap and identify potential areas of business.
 Each project is bespoke and composed of available members.